-Device integrity features protect the mobile device from running a tampered operating system.
+Device integrity features protect the mobile device from running a tampered or compromised OS.
 With companies using mobile devices for essential communication and core productivity tasks, keeping the OS secure is essential.
 Without device integrity, few security properties can be assured.
 Android adopts several measures to guarantee device integrity at all times.